Nursery

 The outdoor learning area is set up to ensure that children have learning experiences on a larger scale.
 For example mark making might be twirling large ribbons, chalking on the floor, painting with brushes and rollers.
 Outdoor learning also supports different learning styles.
 Our Mud Kitchen has a surprisingly calming effect on children and is a contented hive of harmonious and cooperative activity.

-Curriculum overview – Summer 2
+Curriculum overview – Autumn 2

 Topic